k-t-corp/nitter-xposter/README.md

 # nitter-xposter
-Crosspost from Twitter to Mastodon (based on Nitter)
+Crosspost from Twitter to Mastodon and Bluesky (based on Nitter)

 ## ⚠️ PSA
 It is increasingly [hard](https://github.com/zedeus/nitter/issues/983) to use and host a public Nitter instance.

 As a result, it is probably not a good idea to use it with a public Nitter instance.

-When it's ready, please check out [sekai-soft/freebird](https://github.com/sekai-soft/freebird) for a guide on how to self-host your own Nitter instance alongside `nitter-xposter`.
+Check out [sekai-soft/freebird](https://github.com/sekai-soft/freebird) for a guide on how to self-host your own Nitter instance alongside `nitter-xposter`.

 ## Notice
 * Twitter crawling is based on Nitter, so only public accounts are supported.